 Always include author credits for your song when creating lyric sheets.
-“Lyrics & Music by:” if its just you, or divide it up as appropriate.
-Don’t worry about the percentage of ownership when listing the credits (you indicate ownership percentages on the SOCAN site), just list the people who had a hand in writing the song.
+“Lyrics & Music by:” if it’s just you, or divide it up as appropriate.
+Don’t worry about the percentage of ownership when listing the credits (you set the ownership percentages on the SOCAN site), just list the people who had a hand in writing the song.
 So for one of mine it would be “Music & Lyrics: P. Emery”.
 You don’t have to have full names, just first initial is fine.
 A more complex collaboration might be: “Lyrics: S. Jones, Music: J. Lennon and B. Peterson”.
 I keep the order alphabetic as it makes things easier and no-one gets their nose out of joint if they don’t like the order of the listing.

 Adding Chords to your sheets

 Although you don’t have to add chords to your lyric sheets, it can be a handy tool it you ever want to collaborate with others or have someone back you up live.